Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: Introduction

 This problem has been extensively studied in the literature known as \textit{Approximate Mechanism Design without money}.
 It was first introduced by \citet{procaccia_approximate_2013} who studied the setting of locating a single facility on a real line under the utilitarian (sum of individual costs) and egalitarian (maximum of individual costs) objectives.
 Since then, the problem has received much attention, with extensions to alternative objective functions, multiple facilities, obnoxious facilities, different networks, etc. \citet{gao_survey_2015} and more recently, \citet{chan_mechanism_2021} provide surveys of results in the last decade in several of these settings.
 In the class of deterministic strategyproof mechanisms for locating a facility, the median mechanism has been shown to be optimal under various objectives and domains [\citet{procaccia_approximate_2013}, \citet{feigenbaum_approximately_2017}, \citet{feldman_strategyproof_2013}, \citet{feldman_voting_2016}]. \\

-There has been some related work in extending the problem to multiple dimensions. \citet{meir_strategyproof_2019} shows that in the d-dimensional Euclidean space, the approximation ratio of the coordinate-wise median mechanism for the utilitarian objective is bounded above by $\sqrt{d}$.
-In the same setting, \citet{el-mhamdi_strategyproofness_2021} find that the mechanism choosing the optimal location (geometric median) is approximately strategyproof in a large economy.
-In two dimensions, \citet{walsh_strategy_2020} shows that there is a lower bound on the approximation ratio of any deterministic and strategyproof mechanism. \citet{meir_strategyproof_2019}, using techniques different from ours, finds the AR of coordinate-wise median mechanism for the case of $3$ agents. \citet{gershkov_voting_2019} shows that for some natural priors on the ideal points (that include i.i.d. marginals), taking the coordinate-wise median after a judicious rotation of the orthogonal axes can lead to welfare improvements under the least-squares objective.
-In other related work, \citet{durocher_projection_2009} and \citet{bespamyatnikh_mobile_2000} analyse approximations to geometric median due to its instability and computational difficulty; \citet{sui_analysis_2013} propose percentile mechanisms for locating multiple facilities in Euclidean space which are further analysed in \citet{sui_approximately_2015} and \citet{walsh_strategy_2020} for the minisum and the minimax objectives. \\
+There has been some related work in extending the problem to multiple dimensions. \citet{meir_strategyproof_2019} shows that in the d-dimensional Euclidean space, the approximation ratio of the coordinate-wise median mechanism for the utilitarian objective is bounded above by $\sqrt{d}$. \citet{sui_analysis_2013} propose percentile mechanisms for locating multiple facilities in Euclidean space which are further analysed in \citet{sui_approximately_2015} and \citet{walsh_strategy_2020}. \citet{meir_strategyproof_2019}, using techniques different from ours, finds the AR of coordinate-wise median mechanism under the minisum objective for the case of $3$ agents. \citet{gershkov_voting_2019} shows that for some natural priors on the ideal points (that include i.i.d. marginals), taking the coordinate-wise median after a judicious rotation of the orthogonal axes can lead to welfare improvements under the least-squares objective.
+In other related work, \citet{el-mhamdi_strategyproofness_2021} find that the mechanism choosing the minisum optimal location (geometric median) is approximately strategyproof in a large economy. \citet{lee_brady_spatial_2016} find that the geometric median is Nash-implementable and in the case of three agents, it is the unique rule that satisfies anonymity, neutrality, and Maskin-Monotonicity. \citet{durocher_projection_2009} and \citet{bespamyatnikh_mobile_2000} analyse approximations to geometric median due to its instability and computational difficulty. \\

 There is also a large literature in social choice theory on characterizing the set of strategyproof mechanisms under different assumptions on preference domains [\citet{gibbard_manipulation_1973}, \citet{satterthwaite_strategy-proofness_1975}, \citet{moulin_strategy-proofness_1980}].
 In multiple dimensions with Euclidean preferences, the characterizations typically include or are completely described by the coordinate-wise median mechanism [\citet{kim_nonmanipulability_1984}, \citet{border_straightforward_1983}, \citet{peters_range_1993}, \citet{peters_pareto_1992}].
-The strong axiomatic foundations of the coordinate-wise median mechanism, together with the nice properties of the median in one dimension, motivate our study of the coordinate-wise median mechanism against the optimal mechanism in two dimensions under a variety of social cost functions. \\
+Our work augments this literature, which provides strong axiomatic foundations for the coordinate-wise median mechanism, by demonstrating its quantitative optimality.\\